brianglass/anastasis/files/kontakion_32.md

 So when the faithful saw what had taken place,
 At once, like David, they chanted and said,
-Â‘Truly God has gone up with a shout, the Lord to the sound of the trumpetÂ’.
+‘Truly God has gone up with a shout, the Lord to the sound of the trumpet’.
 As they chanted together and looked on high,
 A pair of Angels came towards them,
 In the way that the book of Acts teaches:
 When the Creator had been taken up
 And the saints were gazing intently,
-There came upon them two beings, like men, resplendent by their raiment, Who cried out, Â‘Why are you standing here?
+There came upon them two beings, like men, resplendent by their raiment, Who cried out, ‘Why are you standing here?
 On what are you gazing?
 What do you wish to look on?
 See, God is seated on his throne.
 He was our King, the One who cried out to you,
-Â‘I am not parting from you.
-I am with you and there is no one against you.Â’
+‘I am not parting from you.
+I am with you and there is no one against you.’

 **